davidsgolding/davidsgolding.github.io/index.md

 layout: page
 ---

-I'm a postdoctoral fellow in the Department of Sociology at Memorial University of Newfoundland.
+ I'm the Chair of Division of Social Studies of Parami University, a liberal arts university in Myanmar that is partnered with Bard College.
+I’m also an honorary postdoctoral fellow in the Department of Sociology at Memorial University of Newfoundland, Canada.

 My research looks at coloniality, development, international education, governmentality, and neoliberalism.

-My articles have appeared in *Compare: A Journal of Comparative and International Education*, *Postcolonial Studies*, *Journal of Peace Education*, and elsewhere.
+It has appeared in *Compare: A Journal of Comparative and International Education*, *Postcolonial Studies*, *Journal of Peace Education*, and elsewhere.
 I also review manuscripts for journals such as *Critical Studies in Education*, *Television and New Media*, and *Journal for Critical Education Policy Studies*.

-I recently completed five years of teaching development geography, international relations, sociology, and peace studies at public and private universities in Sri Lanka.
-Previously, I worked as a human rights observer in Mexico and Guatemala.
+Previously, I taught at public and private universities in Sri Lanka.
+I have also worked as a human rights observer in Mexico and Guatemala.

 ![DavidGolding.jpg](/assets/DavidGolding.JPG)